wanjikuciku/Phase-1-Project/README.md

 ![Alt text](genre_gross.png)

-The Drama|Mystery and Suspense Genre has the highest Worldwide gross with over 1 billion in total.
+The Drama|Mystery and Suspense Genre has the highest Worldwide gross with over 200 Million in total.

 ### Q3.
 Is there a correlation between budget and profit